Learn Email Automation Deliverability Monitoring

 Weekly Checks

-- ☐ Review Google Postmaster domain reputation for all sending subdomains — confirm all remain at "High"
+• ☐ Review Google Postmaster v2 Compliance Dashboard for all sending subdomains — confirm no authentication failures

 Monthly Checks